Formality of a higher-codimensional Swiss-Cheese operad: Proof of the formality

-\begin{proposition} The map $\pi$ is a quasi-isomorphism of Hopf cooperads $\vgraphs_{mn}^{0} \to \vscV_{mn}$. \end{proposition} The proof of this proposition is split in a series of lemmas, which occupies the rest of this section (until the conclusion, Theorem~\ref{thm:main}).
+\begin{proposition} The map $\pi$ defined above is a quasi-isomorphism of Hopf cooperads $\vgraphs_{mn}^{0} \to \vscV_{mn}$. \end{proposition} The proof of this proposition is split in a series of lemmas, which occupies the rest of this section (until the conclusion, Theorem~\ref{thm:main}).

-\begin{lemma} The map $\pi$ is a well-defined algebra map and is equivariant with the symmetric group actions. \end{lemma} \begin{proof} Since we defined $\pi$ on the generators of a free algebra (forgetting about the differential), it is well-defined.
-It is moreover clearly equivariant. \end{proof}
+\begin{lemma} The map $\pi$ is a well-defined algebra map and is equivariant with the symmetric group actions. \end{lemma} \begin{proof} For $m \ge 2$, we defined $\pi$ on the generators of a free algebra (forgetting about the differential), so it is well-defined.
+It is moreover clearly equivariant.
+For $m = 1$, we need to check the compatibility with the order on the terrestrial vertices.
+One can directly compute that the coefficients match.
+Let us first illustrate with an example: \newlength{\myl} The product on the LHS is given by: [5]{